Americans don’t agree on much when it comes to health insurance. One thing they do tend to agree on is that it’s expensive.

 Second, you save on taxes.
 Why?
 The funds you put into or take out of an HSA are either tax-free or tax-deductible.

-Both of those “subsidies” can cut your health insurance costs by a surprising amount.
+Both of these “subsidies” can cut your health insurance costs by a surprising amount.
 You need to get an ACA or Obamacare plan to take advantage of them, however.

 The good news here is you don’t have to do much work to see if you’re eligible for such savings.
-When you apply for coverage through the marketplace (or exchange) that serves your state, it’ll tell you if you qualify.
+When you apply for coverage through the Obamacare marketplace or exchange that serves your state, it’ll tell you if you qualify.

 Looking for a few more pointers on how you can save money on this kind of coverage?
 See our article about low-cost health insurance.

 QuoteWizard.com LLC has made every effort to ensure that the information on this site is correct, but we cannot guarantee that it is free of inaccuracies, errors, or omissions.
 All content and services provided on or through this site are provided "as is" and "as available" for use.
 QuoteWizard.com LLC makes no representations or warranties of any kind, express or implied, as to the operation of this site or to the information, content, materials, or products included on this site.
 You expressly agree that your use of this site is at your sole risk.